soleil-ica/Lima-tango-cpp/doc/Dhyana/dhyana.rst

 Introduction
 ============
-| This device supports several camera model
+| This device supports several camera models
 | Currently, two kinds of camera are supported:
 | - The Dhyana95/Dhyana95 V2
 | - The Dhyana4040